antmicro/farshow/README.md

 streamer.sendFrame(frame, "my_stream");
 ```

-Where frame is a [cv::Mat](https://docs.opencv.org/4.x/d3/d63/classcv_1_1Mat.html).
-To match the client side, the frame should be sent as grayscale or BGR.
-We've chosen BGR because it's common in OpenCV.
+Where a frame is a [cv::Mat](https://docs.opencv.org/4.x/d3/d63/classcv_1_1Mat.html), to match the client side, the frame should be sent as grayscale or BGR.
+We chose BGR as a type common in OpenCV.

 This will send the frame as a jpg with quality 95.
-You can send it in other formats, providing the next arguments.
-E.g. to send it as a png with compression 4, use:
+You can send it in other formats, providing the following arguments.
+E.g., to send it as a png with compression 4, use:

 ```c++
 streamer.sendFrame(frame, "my_stream", ".png", cv::IMWRITE_PNG_COMPRESSION=4);
 ```

 Look for more information about supported formats in [OpenCV image reading and writing documentation](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56).

-To ensure continuity of the stream, use the same name for each frame in it.
+To ensure continuity of the stream, use the same name for each frame within it.

 #### Technical details
-To send the frame, we must encode it and check if it fits the datagram.
-If not, it's split into parts.
+To send a frame, we must encode it and check if it fits the datagram.
+If it does not, it is split into parts.
 Each frame has an id and number of parts.
 Each part also has a separate id.
-The whole structure of the message is available in [`udpinterface.hpp`](include/farshow/udpinterface.hpp) file as `FrameMessage`.
+The entire structure of the message is available in the [`udpinterface.hpp`](include/farshow/udpinterface.hpp) file as `FrameMessage`.
 Then the message is sent to the client, which we assigned when creating the instance of `FrameSender`.

-### Receive frames
+### Receiving frames

 The receiver is on the client side.
 Here we have to join the parts of the frame back together and keep the frames in order.